yuqizhuyqz/high-nEIT-405-970/README.md

 [^0]:`%d` is the scan index. see lab notes on labarchives for which scan is which.
 [^1]: depending on what's analyzed/saved

+### file locations
-### data saved @
+- data files @
  - Google Drive/Shared drives/RAY/data/August2021/0823
  - Google Drive/Shared drives/RAY/data/August2021/0825
  - Google Drive/Shared drives/RAY/data/August2021/0830

+-intermediate results of each scan saved in the same dir [^2]
+[^2]: not ideal but assumed in some parts of the code.

 ### functions
 fitting functions